- Home

 Surgery

-As with all surgery, there are significant risks involved.
-These include scarring, nerve damage, blood clots, infection, loss of mobility, further damage to the lymphatic system, and continuing lymphoedema.
+As with all surgery, there are risks involved.
+These include scarring, nerve damage, blood clots, infection, loss of mobility in the affected area, further damage to the lymphatic system, and continuing lymphoedema.
 Most people still need to wear a compression garment after surgery.

 Examples of surgery for lymphoedema include:

 Liposuction – In some people, the lymphoedema fluid changes into fatty tissue, but CLT doesn’t reduce the fat.
-Liposuction removes fat from under the skin of the affected area but the limb will look smaller.
-It should only be an option when CLT cannot reduce the swelling.
-Liposuction can reduce swelling in the long term and the size of the affected area can be maintained when combined with compression therapy.
-This treatment is not a cure for lymphoedema – it’s essential to continue wearing a compression garment.
+Liposuction can remove fat from under the skin of the affected area and the limb will look smaller.
+It should only be considered when CLT cannot reduce the swelling.

-Lymphatic reconstruction (anastomosis) – This uses microsurgery to repair or create a new pathway for the lymph fluid to drain out of the area.
+Lymphovenous anastomosis (LVA) – This uses microsurgery to repair or create a new pathway for the lymph fluid to drain out of the area to a small vein or another lymph vessel that is working well.
 This technique appears to work better for people with early-stage lymphoedema.
-Further research on the long-term impact on people who have undergone this surgery is needed.
+Further research on the long-term effectiveness of this type of surgery is needed.

-Tissue transfer – This involves transferring healthy lymph nodes from an unaffected area of the body to the affected limb.
-Further research is required into whether this technique is effective in the long term.
+Lymph node transfer (LNT) – This involves moving healthy lymph nodes from an unaffected area of the body to the affected limb.
+More research is needed to work out whether this technique is effective in the long term.

 Medicines